SergeyMi37/SPOOL-mapping-ZPM/README.md

 ~~~

 # Spool-mapping
-It is aclassic Global Mapping presenting ^SPOOL as Class / Table
+It is a classic Global Mapping ecercise presenting ^SPOOL as Class / Table

 ### Background
 Device #2 named SPOOL dates back to the predecessors of Caché and IRIS